jcanque777/covid_citibike/README.md

 - data_quality.py checks each table in Redshift if loaded data returned empty rows
 - stage_redshift.py gets data from S3 and puts into tables in redshift

+## Process
+1. Weather data and Citibike data must be downloaded and placed into data folder.
+2a.
+Citibike data and Weather data are transformed and saved into data folder.
+2b.
+Covid rates are extracted and transformed and saved into data folder.
+3. Covid, Citibike, Weather, Stations, and Dates are saved to AWS S3.
+4. Tables are created on AWS Redshift.
+5. Data from AWS S3 is moved to AWS Redshift.